Independent Study Program

-The Guild expects to receive some benefit as a result of the study grant.
-This could be in the form of teaching a class at the annual Guild Show, a Guild Study Program or the Guild School, a detailed article in The CUBE, a lecture at the annual Guild Show or the Guild School, a presentation (PowerPoint or video) for Guild use, or a donation of a piece to a Guild auction.
+The Guild expects to receive some benefit as a result of the independent study grant.
+This could be in the form of articles in Guild publications, lectures at Guild events, a slide or video presentation for Guild use, or donation of a piece resulting from your research to a Guild or Guild School auction.
+Other avenues are also possible.

 2002